neonLian/Cyber-Smart-Security/README.md

 # Cyber Smart Security
 ## Artificial Intelligence for Network Intrusion Detection Systems

-This repository contains the code used for my 2019-2020 science fair project.

 This project compared various machine and deep learning models in detecting cyberattacks based on network packet data.
 The models tested were:
 * Support Vector Machines
 * K-Nearest Neighbors